-Driving through Antigo, visitors are often puzzled by a sign proclaiming “Squirrel Tails Wanted”.
-It identifies Sheldons’ Inc., manufacturer of Mepps lures.
+Driving through Antigo, visitors are often puzzled by a sign proclaiming “Squirrel Tails Wanted” advertised by Sheldons’ Inc., manufacturer of Mepps lures.
 Squirrel tail hair has unique properties ideal for lures.
 Its addition to the Anglia has proven to be the most successful improvement to the classic spinner invented in France in 1938.

-Sheldon returned to the shop and began to tinker.
+Sheldon returned to the shop and began to tinker with his lures.
 He tried dressing his hooks with hair from bear, fox, coyote, badger, skunk, and deer.
-But only squirrel tail or buck tail hair did not become matted when wet and continued its pulsating action in the water, an action that attracted trout.
+Only squirrel tail or buck tail hair did not become matted when wet and continued its pulsating action in the water, an action that attracted trout.
 And so began the demand for squirrel tails.
-Up went the roadside sign at Sheldon’s that announced, “Squirrel Tails Wanted.”
+Up went the roadside sign at Sheldons’ that announced, “Squirrel Tails Wanted.”

 For over one-half century Sheldons’ has purchased squirrel tails.
 They are not as easily obtained today as they were in the 1960s since there is decreasing interest nationwide in dining on squirrel meat.
 Originally Sheldon’s would receive well over 100,000 squirrel tails a year from around the country, occasionally as many as 200,000.
 That number has dropped to around 50,000 today.
 Sheldons’ is able to meet its quota for fur by also using buck tails.

 Robert C. Willging, “The Mepps Story,” History Afield: Stories from the Golden Age of Wisconsin Sporting Life (Madison: Wisconsin Historical Society Press, 2011), 21-24.